DaehwanKimLab/hisat2/docs/_pages/hisat3n.md

 Getting started
 ============
-HISAT-3N requires a 64-bit computer running either Linux or Mac OS and at least 16GB of RAM.
+The HISAT-3N alignment process requires a 64-bit computer running either Linux or Mac OS and at least 16GB of RAM.

 A few notes:

-1. The repeat 3N index building process requires 256GB of RAM.
+1. Building the standard 3N index requires 16GB of RAM or less.
-2. The standard 3N index building requires no more than 16GB of RAM.
+2. Building the repeat 3N index requires 256GB of RAM.
-3. The alignment process with either standard or repeat index requires no more than 16GB of RAM.
+3. The alignment process using either the standard or repeat index requires less than 16GB of RAM.
-4. [SAMtools] is required to sort SAM file for hisat-3n-table.
+4. [SAMtools] is required to sort SAM files in order to generate a HISAT-3N table.

 [SAMtools]:        http://samtools.sourceforge.net